 According to the document, from April 20 to the end of June 2018, a nation-wide investigation should be launched, taking “all-comprehensive measures, with no corner left unsearched, to mobilize the full power of society within each jurisdiction and create a unified program of investigation and repression,” at the same time utilizing “an adequate mobilization of institutions and institutional units within each jurisdiction, as well as party organizations, to conduct thorough door-to-door investigations of residents within each given jurisdiction.”

 Bitter Winter has already reported about comprehensive plans of surveillance of all religious organizations and places of worship in Henan, Liaoning, and elsewhere in China.
 We learned that one location in Henan even dispatched 2,000 plain-clothed police officers to visit and investigate single religious believers.

 The document further states that, from July to October 2018, comprehensive repression actions will be launched, and includes a detailed plan focusing primarily on seizing and cracking down on xie jiao “organizers, plotters, and primary personnel,” sending “ordinary participants” to re-education camps and similar facilities, and monitoring all other individuals suspected of having religious beliefs, to be primarily watched and managed by their “residential (village) communities.”

 Since most Falun Gong communities were eradicated during past campaigns, The Church of Almighty God appears to be the primary target of this operation.
-At least 700 leaders and members of The Church of Almighty God have been arrested in the so-called “Operation Thunder,” which is continuing in all Chinese provinces.
+At least 700 leaders and members of The Church of Almighty God have been arrested during an organized operation, which is continuing in all Chinese provinces.